kreonjr/omniaural/README.md

 #### addAction()

 Actions can be added to OmniAural to be used as batch updates or async calls that need to update the global state after they are completed.
-You can add an action as a predeclared named function or by passing an anonymous function with a name.
+You can add an action as a predeclared named function or by passing an anonymous function and a name for it.

 | Parameter     | Type                    | Description  |
 | ------------- |:----------------------: | :----------- |
 | action        | Function                | The body of this function will be added as a global action.
 Must be a named function

 ##### Example:
 ```javascript